helfrichlab/lab-wiki/docs/source/lab-related.rst

 Account Passwords
 ----------------
 .. note::
-    Talk to our Lab Wizard to get access to our *very important* passwords
+    Talk to our Lab Wizard to get access to our *very important* passwords.

 Other:
 ----------------